Haydée Cuza, Ed.D.

 Heather is originally from Hawaii, but now calls the Bay Area home.
 She enjoys being a part of PEERS, and she hopes to make a positive difference in the health and well-being of people who identify as mental health consumers.
 Heather is a graduate of Hawaii Community College and BestNow!
 She is also certified in WRAP, eCPR, Tobacco Cessation, First Aid and Hearing Voices training.
 She strives to make the world more aware and accepting of those who have mental health experiences.

 Originally from Lithuania, Vilma has a lived immigration experience.
-She takes interest in mental health, wellness and addiction.
+She takes interest in mental health, wellness and addiction recovery.
 Being committed to self-determination and healing, Vilma is familiar with recovery services and supports various programs at PEERS.
 She likes exercising, dancing and nature hikes.
 Her intention is to be as present as possible and to have fun.

 Before joining PEERS a staff member, Eric was active in TAY advocacy and has had personal experience with mental health issues since he was young.
 While Eric says that has presented challenges for him, he also believes it has made him "a better person and more understanding of how others feel or may feel."